 The idea is to leverage original content to attract buyers searching for solutions to problems your product or service solves.
 By creating the best editorial content, marketers drive click-throughs, conversions, and, ultimately, new business and revenue.

-But to do this, you need a place where you can publish original content alongside an e-commerce store or conversion funnels and you need resources to scale owned media editorial.
+But to do this, you need a place to publish original content alongside an e-commerce store or conversion funnels, and you need resources to scale owned media editorial.
 You can’t build your content marketing or B2B content marketing funnel on social media or someone else’s website.
 You can only do that on your own website.

-So you need your own website where you control the layout of the page, because whoever controls the layout controls the payout.
-In digital marketing, we call this an owned media presence.
+So you need your own website where you control the page layout because whoever controls the layout controls the payout.
+In digital marketing strategy, we call this an owned media presence.
 You build a media outlet that you own and control, which means:

 - You don’t have to pay a commission to a third party if you generate a sale.

 - You have access to the customer or lead’s contact information.